bopeng1234/oneAPI-samples/DirectProgramming/C++SYCL/DpcppBundleAdjustment/README.md

 | Area                      | Description
 |:---                       |:---
-| What you will learn       | How to combine Intel® MKL Library and Intel® oneAPI Base Toolkit (Base Kit) to offload the computation of a complex workload to CPU or GPU
+| What you will learn       | How to combine Intel® MKL Library and Intel® oneAPI Base Toolkit (Base Kit) to offload the computation of a complex workload (bundle adjustment) to CPU or GPU
 | Time to complete          | 30 minutes
 | Category                  | Reference Designs and End to End